worsco/balena-sound/README.md

 * Raspberry Pi 3A+/3B/3B+/4B/Zero W
 * SD Card (we recommend 8GB Sandisk Extreme Pro)
 * Power supply
-* 3.5mm audio cable to the input on your speakers/Hi-Fi (usually 3.5mm or RCA)
+* 3.5mm audio cable to the input on your speakers/Hi-Fi (usually 3.5mm or RCA).
+Alternatively you can use the HDMI port to get digital audio out.

 **Notes**
 - The Raspberry Pi Zero cannot be used on it's own as it has no audio output.
 To use the Pi Zero you'll need to add something like the [Pimoroni pHAT DAC](https://shop.pimoroni.com/products/phat-dac) to go with it.